thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * implement support for arbitrary additional fields
 * add --export-as to export as txt, csv, etc
 * always move tags at the end of the entry
-* find an easy way to open links without doing reviews
+* code a way to open links without doing reviews
 * implement a two letter shortcut code to answer importance and time at the same time
 * implement an undo function : simple : just save the dictionnary of each pair during the last few reviews and roll them back one by one : implement a new method to do a rollback, and save each former dataframe in the litoy class
 * use strong type hints
+* create a desktop file to make it executable
 * make it into a pip package on PyPI
-* answer to this guy https://www.lesswrong.com/posts/54Bw7Yxouzdg5KxsF/how-do-you-organise-your-reading
+* talk about it on LW and answer to this guy https://www.lesswrong.com/posts/54Bw7Yxouzdg5KxsF/how-do-you-organise-your-reading
-* when stable: talk about it on psionica, then lesswrong

 Acknowledgements